Carbon pollution pushed environmental breakdown to record levels in 2021 | DW | 18.05.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-People have warped the climate so much that in 2021 oceans grew hotter, higher and more acidic than ever recorded, according to the World Meteorological Organization.
+People have warped the climate so much that in 2021 four critical measures of planetary health broke records.
+Oceans grew hotter, higher and more acidic than ever documented, said the World Meteorological Organization.

 Rising sea levels have made coastal floods an existential threat for fishing villages across the world